scipr-lab/libff/README.md

 ## Testing

-To execute the tests for this library, run:
+To build and execute the tests for this library, run:
 ```
 make check
 ```